bdattoma/exec_robotframework_demo/docs/Scenarios.md

 **Set dry-run mode**

-3execute dryrun mode to execute a first round of code validation : robot --dryrun tests/ [change code live to make dryrun failing]
+*Keyword are not really executed.
+Tests under dryrun mode fail when:*<br>
-Failing:
+- *Using keywords that are not found*<br>
-Using keywords that are not found.
+- *Using keywords with wrong number of arguments*.<br>
-Using keywords with wrong number of arguments.
+- *Using user keywords that have invalid syntax*<br>
-Using user keywords that have invalid syntax.
+- *When test library or resource file imports cannot be resolved*<br>

-When test library or resource file imports cannot be resolved
+13. execute dryrun mode to execute a first round of code validation : robot --dryrun tests/

 **Force exit status to 0**